Increased online readership lifts Trinity Mirror profits

-The profit increase at the publisher of the Daily Mirror and Sunday Mirror newspapers came despite an 8.5 percent drop in revenue to 332 million pounds, due to a 4.6 percent fall in circulation volume of the daily title, which was better than the wider market which dropped 9.6 percent.
+The profit increase at the publisher of the Daily Mirror and Sunday Mirror newspapers came despite an 8.5 percent drop in revenue to 332 million pounds ($503 million), due to a 4.6 percent fall in circulation volume of the daily title, which was better than the wider market which dropped 9.6 percent.

 The publisher's average monthly online page views grew 48.6 percent and unique monthly users increased 36.9 percent, compared with the previous year.